openthread/ot-ns/cli/README.md

 * [web](#web)

 ## OTNS CLI command reference
-Note: the below sections including header and contents are automatically read and parsed during the build of OTNS, and used for providing inline help in the CLI via the `help` command.
+NOTE: the below sections including header and contents are automatically read and parsed during the build of OTNS, and used for providing inline help in the CLI via the `help` command.
 Specific syntax is followed in headers and in the triple backtick marked code segments.